-Before starting the manufacturing stage, here are some technical basics.
+Before we begin the manufacturing stage, here are some technical basics.

 LEXICON